 Sighted guides are available with two weeks advance notice.
 Most of our exhibits are interactive, hands-on experiences.

 American Sign Language interpreters are available with two weeks advance notice.

 Closed Captioning and Assistive Listening Devices are available for most shows in the Rangos Giant Cinema.
 Please contact us at 412.237.1641 or email@example.com to confirm availability.

 Service animals are welcome at the museum.

-The museum welcomes all visitors.
+Our museums welcome all visitors.
 We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to our websites, services, programs, and activities.
 Please note that requests for accommodations at our museums should be made at least two weeks prior to your visit.
-For specific questions about wheelchairs, strollers, or other programmatic or equipment needs, see Visitor Services at the museum information desk or email firstname.lastname@example.org, or call (412) 622‑3131.
-Carnegie Institute is committed to keeping its websites compliant with the Americans with Disabilities Act.
-We welcome any feedback on how to improve our sites’ accessibility for all users.
-We strive to develop a website that is accessible to all.
+For specific questions about wheelchairs, strollers, or other programmatic or equipment needs, see Visitor Services at the museum information desk or email firstname.lastname@example.org or call 412.237.1641.
+The four Carnegie Museums are committed to keeping their websites compliant with the Americans with Disabilities Act.
+We welcome any feedback on how to improve our sites’ accessibility for all users, and we strive to develop websites that are accessible to all.

 For policy details, read the Carnegie Museums of Pittsburgh Notification/Resolution Procedure .